According to Statista, the tourism industry grows steadily each year.

 Step 4: Enquire about permits and zoning

-As a new hotel owner, you will need to consult with local government to understand zoning and permits for hospitality, and to get an idea of what it will cost.
+As a new hotel owner, you will need to consult with the local government to understand zoning, permits and building codes for hospitality, and to get an idea of what it will cost for your financial plan.

 Step 5: Raise startup capital

-If your circumstances allow it, and you have a rock solid business plan, it would be a good idea to raise startup capital for your new hotel business.
+If your circumstances allow it,and you have a rock-solid business plan, it would be a good idea to raise startup capital for your new hotel business.